k2view-academy/K2View-Academy/articles/19_Broadway/33_flow_properties.md

     * All existing tags are presented in the Tags list.
     * The flow's tags are marked.
 2. To add a new tag, assign the new tag name by typing it in the 'New Tag' box and click on the <img src="images/plus.png" style="zoom:65%;" /> icon.
-3. To remove an existing tag, unmark it in the list.
+3. To remove an existing tag, unmark it in the Tags list.
 4. To update the description, populate the Description area.
 5. Click **Submit**.